BastelPichi/compatibility/brightway.md

 Important note on PL2303 type adapters:
 - PL2303**HX** works - but **HXA** does **not** (driver issues)

-Tip: If you can find an adapter with a cable attached to it, you won't have to buy additional DuPont wires to bridge the pins.

-#### Dashboard cable
+#### <ins>Dashboard cable</ins>
-To connect the USB adapter with the scooter a risk-free method is to use a replacement dashboard cable (Julet type connector).
+To connect the USB adapter with the scooter a risk-free method is to use a replacement dashboard cable (5 pin Julet connector).
-Depending on the scooter model the cable should have either a female or a male connector:
+Depending on the scooter model the cable type you need to have is either a female or a male connector:

-Model | Connector
+Model | Connector needed
 -- | --
 3 Lite | Male
 4 | Male